IoanRazvan/Banking-Webapp/README.md

 [@grigoruta-cosmin](https://github.com/grigoruta-cosmin) - most of the frontend and the part of the backend that was heavily intertwined with the frontend.

-[@IoanRazvan](https://github.com/IoanRazvan) - A fair amount of backend and a bit of frontend.
+[@IoanRazvan](https://github.com/IoanRazvan) - fair amount of backend and a bit of frontend.